LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-2.md

 Other than that, the code should be pretty straightforward.
 We just load an entity from the store, and if it exists, we delete it.
 So it will no longer show up when we query for listings later.

 Lastly, let's do `handleListingPurchased`.
 In this case, we do not want to delete the listing, we just want to set the `buyer` property on it.
 Then, in the frontend, we can differentiate active listings from sold listings based on whether or not the `buyer` property is present, and then render them accordingly.
+Insert the following code into the function.

 ```typescript
 export function handleListingPurchased(event: ListingPurchased): void {